 There are plenty of computer coders around the world and unfortunately, not all of them use their skills to do good things.
 The risk of spyware and ransomware has increased dramatically over the last decade and it’s one of the most common types of gambling scam.

-Spyware, of course, does exactly what you’d expect it to: It spies on your computer and steals personal information.
+Spyware does exactly what you’d expect it to: it spies on your computer and steals personal information.
 This means that your identity could be stolen, your bank account hacked and much more.
-Many people have fallen prey to blackmail and extortion from this type of cyber attack.
+Many people have fallen victim to blackmail and extortion from this type of cyber attack.

 Ransomware is a serious threat, with whole government systems having been paralyzed by it in the past.
-There are a couple of ways to try and avoid this type of scam.
-The first is by playing at no download casinos and just playing games on a browser.
-If, however, you do want to download an app, ensure that you download it from the Apple Store or Google Play and other verified download sites.
+There are a couple of ways to try to avoid this type of scam.
+The first is by avoiding download casinos and just playing games on a browser.
+If you want to download an app, ensure that you download it from the Apple Store or Google Play and other verified download sites.

 5. Personal identity theft

-Now, only a small percentage of this shocking sum will be through casino scammers, but it is still something that happens.
+While only a small percentage of this shocking sum will be through casino scammers, it still happens.
 Casinos that are stealing identities simply exist to mine as much data out of the people that they scam as they possibly can.
-They could use this personal data for themselves, or sell it on to black market criminals that are looking for someone else’s information to complete their illegal doings.
+They could use this personal data for themselves or sell it to black market criminals who are looking for someone else’s information to conduct their illegal activities.

 This is a tough scam to identify as it can look very legitimate.
-One of the most common ways that they will get your information is by blocking your account and asking you to upload your identity documents.
+One of the most common ways they will get your information is by blocking your account and asking you to upload your identity documents.
 This is something that legitimate casinos are well within their rights to do, so it’s essential that you ensure any casino that asks you to do this has all the criteria that we discuss below – before you upload any personal information.
 Therefore, an important gambling tip is to thoroughly check the site with which you share personal information.

 How to choose a legitimate live casino online

 You may wonder, is it safe to play at an online casino?
 As a beginner, you need to know the basics of online safety and how to choose a trustworthy casino.
-Here are some of the things that you should look into before playing online games with real money:
+Here are some things you should look into before playing online games with real money.

 The most important thing to check when choosing an online casino is to ensure the establishment has a gambling license.
 This should be easy to find on their website — if it’s not, you should consider this a warning sign.

-It’s not just the license itself that’s important, but also where the license originates, as some countries or states are stricter than others.
-The UK, Australia, Costa Rica, Gibraltar, Canada, and Antigua are all examples of countries with strong licensing laws.
-If the site you’re visiting is licensed in a different country to the region it claims to be based in, you should be wary too.
+It’s important to show not just the license itself but also where the license originates as some countries or states are stricter than others.
+The UK, Australia, Costa Rica, Gibraltar, Canada and Antigua are all examples of countries with strong licensing laws.
+If the site you’re visiting is licensed in a different country than the region it claims to be based in, you should also be wary.

 As mentioned above, shady companies don’t want you to contact them.
-If you want to make sure the company you choose is legitimate, check out their customer service options.
+If you want to ensure the company you choose is legitimate, check out their customer service options.

 It’s always a good idea to test out the variety of options at different times.
-Don’t be afraid to email, phone, and chat with the customer service team as a way to verify the company.
+Don’t be afraid to email, phone and chat with the customer service team to verify the company.

 Check online reviews